 I have to say that I didn’t think I would enjoy this drama (I usually stay away from tragedies) but as the story progressed I found myself totally absorbed in the story.

 This drama in lot of ways was a combination of Ten Miles of Peach Blossoms and The King’s Woman (memory loss, self-sacrifice, multiple lives…).
 I’ve already mentioned that the cinematography and soundtrack were exquisite but the acting… female lead Peng Xiao Ran could have done better.
 Although her playful nature came out, her other expressions felt a bit strained — she also eerily resembles Angelababy, don’t you think?

 As a couple though, Xiao Feng and Li Cheng Yin worked really well together.
-Watching Peng Xiao Ran (who was 27 years old at the time of filming) playing 18 year-old Xiao Feng alongside Chen Xing Xu (who was 21 years old) playing the older Li Cheng Yin didn’t awkward the way did in I Will Never Let You Go.
+Watching Peng Xiao Ran (who was 27 years old at the time of filming) playing 18 year-old Xiao Feng alongside Chen Xing Xu (who was 21 years old) playing the older Li Cheng Yin wasn’t awkward in the way it was (with the large age gap) in I Will Never Let You Go.

 While I thought that Goodbye My Princess could have done with fewer political scenes, overall the plot was tight and there weren’t too many filler scenes/episodes.
 I have put a 🌟 next to my favourite arcs in the Episode Guide below.
 Please beware there are ‼️spoilers‼️

 - Arc 1 | Episodes 1 -10 | Xiao Feng and Gu Xiao Wu 🌟

 - Arc 2 | Episodes 11 – 24 | Li Cheng Yi’s battle to be Crown Prince🌟